 Yertle The Turtle

 Easy yet yummy twist on turtle candies.
-Made with pretzels, Rolo’s candies and pecans.
+Made with pretzels, Rolo candies and pecans.

 Free Dr. Seuss fonts.

-So many of these pictures use awesome Dr. Seuss-esque fonts, so if you want to download some to make your own signs, here’s where I found the ones I used for my Oobleck printable.
+So many of these pictures use awesome Dr. Seuss-esque fonts.
+If you want to download some to make your own signs, you can find them at the link below.

 And of course, to celebrate Dr. Seuss’ birthday, I have to leave you with my favorite Dr. Seuss quote!